Madea: House of Payne (guest appearances)

 In the TBS comedy drama House of Payne pilot episode "Bully and the Beast", Madea was the foster mother of Nikki.
 She factored into the plot through a school altercation between her adopted daughter and Curtis Payne's great-nephew Malik.
 Curtis takes a particular disliking to Madea who is not in the least bit intimidated by Curtis at all.
 Rather conversely, Curtis became intimidated by Madea and had nightmares about her.

 In the episode "The Wench Who Saved Christmas", Curtis tries to discourage everyone from having the Christmas spirit.
 He later fell asleep and dreamt that Madea was the Ghosts of Christmas past, present, and future.
 In this form, she tried to teach him a lesson about his killjoy behavior.

 In the episode "Wife Swap", Curtis' wife Ella chastises him for taking her for granted.
 That night, Curtis has an extended nightmare where he is married to Madea instead of Ella.

 Meet the Browns (mentioned)

 On another TBS series, Meet the Browns, Mable is said to be the mother of Cora Simmons as a result of a one-night stand with the show's lead character, Mr. Leroy Brown.
 She is an unseen character throughout the series.

 Love Thy Neighbour (guest appearance)

 On January 21, 2015, Madea made a special guest appearance in the Oprah Winfrey Network comedy series, Love Thy Neighbor.
-The episode titled "Madea's Pressure Is Up" aired as part of the 3rd season of Love Thy Neighbor.
+The episode titled "Madea's Pressure Is Up" aired as part of the 3rd Episode of the 2nd season of Love Thy Neighbor.